Credit Suisse counters critics with $15.6 billion capital plan

 By contrast, Qatar won't bring forward its exchange of 4.1 billion francs in hybrid notes, but Dougan said the bank's second-biggest investor was still very supportive.

-A sale of 7 percent of fund manager Aberdeen Asset Management announced earlier this month will also bolster capital by 200 million francs.
+A sale of 7 percent of fund manager Aberdeen Asset Management (ADN.L) announced earlier this month will also bolster capital by 200 million francs .

 As part of its second line of measures, Credit Suisse is selling real estate, asking employees to exchange future cash bonuses into shares, and offloading illiquid private equity investments.